Raffles Hotel Singapore

 The Singapore Sling, invented in 1915 by bartender Ngiam Tong Boon at Raffles Hotel as a ladies’ drink, is still enjoyed by today.
 No visit to Singapore is complete without having a Singapore Sling at the Long Bar.
 Ingredients: gin, cherry brandy, pineapple juice, lime juice, Cointreau, Dom Benedict

-Call us on to start planning your vacation to Raffles Hotel Singapore or take a look at our itineraries to City Centre
+Call us on to start planning your holiday to Raffles Hotel Singapore or take a look at our itineraries to City Centre

 The luxurious Raffles Hotel Singapore is an iconic landmark of Singapore's colonial past.
 Its unwavering service and excellence has been legendary for 120 years and it is a fabulous historical and indulgent place to stay.